Budget and Billing Workbooks

 What is the Budget and Billing Workbook (commonly referred to as the Workbook)?

-- Excel workbook used for clinical research studies with patient care services to designate and document all hospital fees as either (1) billable to the research study account, and thus, paid for by the sponsor, OR (2) billable to the patient/insurance
+- An Excel workbook used by hospital's Patient Financial Services (PFS) for clinical research studies with patient care services to process all hospital fees as either: (1) billable to the research study account, and thus, paid for by the sponsor, OR (2) billable to the patient/insurance

 - CONFIDENTIAL internal document not shared with sponsors